dima91/ap-summaries/Summaries.md

 **Programming Paradigm =>** a PP is a style of programming, characterized by a particular selectionof a key concepts and abstractions (imperative, OO, concurrent, functional, logic).

 **Implementation of a PL *L***

   1. programs written in *L* must be executable
   2. every language *L* implicitly defines an **Abstract Machine** *Ml* having **L** as machine language
   3. implementing *Ml* on an existing host machine *Mo* (via compilation or interpretation or both) makes program written in **L** executable

 **Abstract Machine**
 Given a programming language *L*, an **AM** *Ml* for *L* is a collection of data structures and algorithms which can perform the storage and execution of programs written in *L*.
-The *AM* is an abstraction of te concept of hardware machine.
+The *AM* is an abstraction of the concept of hardware machine.
 Viceversa, each *AM* **M** defines a language **Lm** including all programs which can be executed by the interpreter of *M*.
 Programs are particular data on which the interpreter can act.